-- 12.1 This section supersedes paragraph 5.3 of the Guideline. - 12.2 An AI should take steps to review the records of existing customers to ensure that these comply with the HKMA's current standards. - 12.3 In doing so, an AI should adopt a risk-based approach.
-The particular focus should be on those existing customers that are considered to be of higher risk, taking into account the factors mentioned in paragraph 2.3 above.
+- 12.1 This section supersedes paragraph 5.3 of the Guideline. - 12.2 An AI should take steps to ensure that the records of existing customers remain up-to-date and relevant.
+Where necessary, additional evidence of the identity of existing customers should be obtained to ensure that these comply with the AI's current standards. - 12.3 To achieve this, an AI should undertake periodic reviews of existing records of customers.
+An appropriate time to do so is upon certain trigger events.
+These include: - (a) when a significant [IN 39] transaction is to take place; - (b) when there is a material change in the way the account is operated; - (c) when the AI's customer documentation standards change substantially; or - (d) when the AI is aware that it lacks sufficient information about the customer. - 12.4 Even where there is no specific trigger event, an AI should consider whether to require additional information in line with current standards from those existing customers that are considered to be of higher risk.
+In doing so, the AI should take into account the factors mentioned in paragraph 2.3 above.
 An additional consideration is whether the customer was introduced by an intermediary that would not have met the criteria specified in paragraphs 6.3 and 6.4 above.
-An AI should, where necessary, obtain additional evidence of the identity of existing customers which would enable verification of identity in line with current standards.